 Let’s start with the most common situation, and the easiest to avoid – missing the deadline to file taxes.
 There are many reasons you may not be ready to file your taxes yet – including waiting on forms or financial information, big life events, travel, etc. The reason doesn’t matter too much, as long as you take action.
 If you think you might miss the tax deadline, then you should immediately file for a tax extension.
 It’s free and easy.

 How to file for a tax deadline extension.
 Everyone is eligible for an automatic tax deadline extension and the first thing you should do if you missed the tax filing deadline is file for an extension with the IRS.
 This gives you until October 15th to file your taxes.
 However, you should also know that if you owe the IRS money, it is due on April 15th.
 So even if you file for a tax deadline extension, you need to send in an estimate of the taxes you owe.
 Failure to do so can result in fines or penalties.
+(There are no penalties or fees for not filing for an extension if you don’t owe the IRS any money).

 You can file for a free tax deadline extension through these means: